The multiplier spectrum morphism is generically injective: Generic injectivity of the multiplier spectrum morphism

+The proof of Theorem \ref{thmpoly} follows exactly the same line as the proof of Theorem \ref{main}, with only one different point: In the proof of Theorem \ref{main}, a key ingredient is Theorem \ref{intertwined} for intertwined rational maps due to Pakovich, which works only when $d\geq 4.$ So we need to apply the results of Milnor \cite{Milnor1993} and Gotou \cite[Theorem 1.2]{Gotou2023} to treat the $d=2,3$ cases.
+To prove Theorem \ref{thmpoly}, we may replace Theorem \ref{intertwined} by \cite[Theorem 23 and 24]{favre2022arithmetic} for intertwined polynomials, which works for every $d\geq 2.$ \endproof

-\begin{rem} In the proof Theorem \ref{main}, we do not need the full strength of Lemma \ref{multiplier}.
-One can replace it with the following fact: if two rational maps $f$ and $g$ have the same multiplier spectrum such that $f$ is PCF, then $g$ is also PCF.
+\begin{rem} In the proof Theorem \ref{main}, instead of using Lemma \ref{multiplier}, we can use the following fact weaker than Lemma \ref{multiplier}: if two rational maps $f$ and $g$ have the same multiplier spectrum such that $f$ is PCF, then $g$ is also PCF.
 This is a consequence of \cite[Theorem 1.12]{Ji2023}. \end{rem}

-\rem There is also a way to prove Theorem \ref{main} considering all PCF maps instead of hyperbolic PCF maps of disjoint type.
+\begin{rem} There is also a way to prove Theorem \ref{main} considering all PCF maps instead of hyperbolic PCF maps of disjoint type.
 In such a way, we may replace Gauthier-Okuyama-Vigny's result \cite[Theorem F]{gauthier2019hyperbolic} (c.f.
 Theorem \ref{GOV}) by the well-known fact that the PCF parameters are Zariski dense in $\sM_d$.
 On the other hand, Lemma \ref{multiplier} is not sufficient for the proof and we need to use \cite[Theorem 1.12]{Ji2023} instead.
-As \cite[Theorem 1.12]{Ji2023} relies on Siegel's deep theorem for integer points and the proof of Lemma \ref{multiplier} is elementary, we choose the current proof. \endrem
+As \cite[Theorem 1.12]{Ji2023} relies on Siegel's deep theorem for integer points and the proof of Lemma \ref{multiplier} is elementary, we choose the current proof. \end{rem}